gethiox/HIDI/README.md

 # Support

-If you like my project and had a lot of fun with it, consider supporting it by `Sponsor` GitHub button
+If you like my project, appreciate my time and effort and most importantly you had a lot of fun with it, consider supporting it by `Sponsor` GitHub button